 You want simple?
 Here’s simple.
 Don’t fucking stare at us.

-Let’s cut to the chase.
-Men are generally more violent and predatory in nature than women and are a greater threat to us as a whole than we are to you.
-We’re aware of this dynamic and it creates an environment wherein we’re generally leery of males for our own safety.
+Agree or disagree, men are generally more violent and predatory in nature than women and are a greater threat to us as a whole than we are to them.
+We’re aware of this and it results in an environment wherein we’re generally leery of males for our own safety.

 Being the object of unwanted or threatening behavior is unfortunately the norm for a lot of women.
 We’re in tune with it and react accordingly, having amassed an army of red flags we note to better protect ourselves from potentially harmful situations.